ABRG-Models/morphologica/README.install.mac.md

 It's much cleaner to build each of the dependencies by hand.
-That means first installing cmake, which I do with a binary package from https://cmake.org/download/, and then compiling hdf5, opencv and armadillo (all of which support a cmake build process).
+That means first installing cmake, which I do with a binary package from https://cmake.org/download/, and then compiling hdf5 and armadillo (all of which support a cmake build process).

 After downloading and installing cmake using the MacOS installer, I